WebSocket¶

 class provides the accept

-method to accept a connection, passing
+method to accept a connection,

-that your application agrees to accept.
+and subprotocol that your application agrees to accept.

 Info